 Product Safety And Negligence

-• The defect reasonably could not have been detected by the manufacturer
+• The defect could not reasonably have been detected by the manufacturer

 Example

-Recently, Juan has received a complaint about a product he made five years ago that caused a splinter on someone’s hand.
-As the fault did not exist at the time of purchase and appears to have resulted from lack of care of the product, Juan likely does not have any liability for the injury.
+Juan makes handmade wooden toys for children.
+After creating them, he always sands down the surface to ensure it’s smooth and includes a complimentary care kit with usage instructions.
+Recently, Juan received a complaint about a toy he made five years ago that caused a splinter on a child’s hand.
+Since the defect did not exist at the time of purchase and appears to have resulted from inadequate care in the product’s maintenance, Juan likely does not have any liability for the injury.
+As the fault does not qualify as a serious injury under current guidelines, Juan is not required to report it to the ACCC.

 Key Takeaways

-• Invest in liability waivers where possible
+• Invest in robust liability waivers to help mitigate potential legal exposure.

 About Sprintlaw